Skip to main content Skip to main menu Skip to search box

 number four

-Rate NM – Excess energy produced by the customer is credited in the customer’s account via delivery and energy credits*, or the customer will be billed for over-consumption.
+Rate NM – Excess energy produced by the customer is credited in the customer’s account via delivery credits and energy supply credits*, or the customer will be billed for over-consumption.

-Rate NEM – Excess energy produced by the customer is credited in the customer’s account via energy credits*, or the customer will be billed for over-consumption.
+Rate NEM – Delivery charges are billed to the customer based on the total amount of energy delivered to the customer.
+For energy supply charges, excess energy produced by the customer is credited in the customer’s account via energy supply credits*, or the customer will be billed for the net over-consumption.

 Rate QF – Cogeneration and Small Power Production Facilities